Skip to content

 python -m emule_workspace test release-campaign --campaign emulebb-0.7.3 --json

 Without --execute, the command reads latest known JSON artifacts when they exist, shows manual evidence rows where command output/checklist evidence is authoritative, and warns for missing required evidence.
-With --execute, it runs the selected campaign's blocking commands in manifest order.
+With --execute, it runs the selected campaign's blocking commands in manifest order and writes a run-owned release-campaign-run-result.json with repo heads, command status, per-scenario evidence paths, and package hash summaries when package manifests are present.

 Structure Contract